More revenue, fewer Germans: Who really benefits from the Balearic boom?

 Strengthening infrastructure: Investments in water treatment, public transport and seasonal waste disposal must proceed in parallel with hotel expansion plans.

-Training and fair wages: Incentives for further training in hospitality and catering as well as minimum standards in employment contracts ensure that additional revenues also reach employees.
+Training and fair wages: Incentives for further training in hospitality and catering as well as minimum standards in employment contracts ensure that additional revenues also reach employees, an issue discussed in local commentary such as When the Germans Stay Away: Opportunity or Risk for Mallorca?.

 An outlook with local color